ReyhanehAhani/ReyhanehAhani/README.md

 </div>

 # About me
-As a Graduate Electrical Engineering Student and Computer Engineering Minor at the Amirkabir University of Technology (Tehran Polytechnic), I am passionate about Artificial Intelligence and Machine/Deep Learning.
+As a Graduate Electrical Engineering Student and Computer Engineering Minor at the Amirkabir University of Technology (Tehran Polytechnic), I am passionate about Artificial Intelligence and Machine/Deep Learning, specially image processing and natural language processing.
 My expertise includes proficient programming skills in Python and JavaScript.

 I am always eager to expand my knowledge in the field of computer engineering and am dedicated to producing high-quality work.
 If you have any questions or problems with my codes or knowledge, I will be more than happy to assist.

 Overall, I am a fast learner, highly motivated, and always eager to take on new challenges.
 I look forward to exploring new opportunities in the field of Artificial Intelligence and Machine/Deep Learning.

+I am now eorking on multimodal models, specifically image and text, handling large datasets.

 ## Programming Languages, Technologies and Tools
 <p align="center">